-A cutting-edge survey of the risk management landscape covering the state of the art in today's main application areas of risk management, and identifying emerging trends.
+Get a cutting-edge survey of the risk management landscape covering the state of the art in today's main application areas of risk management.

 Risk management is dynamic, with new risks continually being identified and risk management techniques adapting to new challenges.
 The Risk Management Handbook gives a clear snapshot of the current state of play in the risk management landscape, and a look ahead to the key emerging issues in the field.
 Drawing together leading voices from the major risk management application areas - from GRC to supply chain risk, operational risk to cyber risk - this edited collection showcases best practice in each discipline and provides a succinct and coherent picture of the field as a whole.
 Part One surveys these crucial application areas and provides a broad integrative framework for the differing contexts within which risk management is undertaken.
 Part Two explores emerging issues and techniques, from risk-based thinking to communicating uncertainty.